flpcastro/flpcastro/README.md

 ## Hi there!
 I'm Felipe 😄

 • I work as a software developer.
 Currently, I am in the forty semester of my Bachelor's degree in Computer Science.
-I have a strong knowledge of JavaScript (React-Native, React.js and Node.js) and GoLang, using various frameworks and programming paradigms and some DevOps tools (Docker, Kubernetes, Terraform, AWS).
+I have a strong knowledge of iOS Development, Javascript, Typescript and GoLang.

 <div align="center">
   <a href="https://github.com/flpcastro">